SoWhitIs/pewlett-hackard-analysis/README.md

 <p align="center">
   <img src="additionalresources/count_by_title_dept.png"/>

-While there is a pool of over 1500 varied and experieced qualified candidates for a potential mentorship program, unfortunately there is simply is _not_ enough to service the influx of Pewlett Hackard's expectant tally of new-hires.
+While there is a pool of over 1500 varied and experieced qualified candidates for a potential mentorship program, unfortunately there is,simply,  _not_ enough to service the influx of Pewlett Hackard's expectant tally of new-hires.

 A recommendation would be to expand the mentorship criteria to garner like candidates, who perhaps, have been with the company for shorter amount years (i.e., 5 to 15 years), widen the birthdate range, or even reach out to those who have since, or in recent retired.